telliott99/covid/plotly/1-intro/intro.md

 #### Introduction to plotly for Geo data

 The plotly plotting library is open source.
-You can obtain it with ``pip`` as in
+You can obtain it with ``pip`` by:

      pip3 install plotly

-(there are versions for R and javascript as well).
+There are versions for R and javascript as well.

 Then do ``python3`` and